 The mesothelioma age range for diagnosis tends to be between 60-80 years old.
-In fact, an estimated 80% of malignant mesothelioma cases occur in people 60 years or older, with the mesothelioma average age being 72 years old at diagnosis.
+An estimated 80% of malignant mesothelioma cases occur in people 60 years or older, with the mesothelioma average age being 72 years old at diagnosis.

-However, it is essential to understand that mesothelioma can develop at any age, with some patients being diagnosed as young as in their 30s.
-The sad reality is that anyone who has been exposed to asbestos could be at risk of mesothelioma today.
+However, it is essential to understand that mesothelioma can develop at any age, with some patients diagnosed as young as their 30s.
+Sadly, anyone exposed to asbestos could be at risk of mesothelioma today.

 What Is the Most Common Type of Mesothelioma?

-Mesothelioma tumors can be made up of two types of cells — epithelial cells and sarcomatoid cells.
+Two cell types comprise mesothelioma tumors — epithelial cells and sarcomatoid cells.
 Epithelioid mesothelioma is more common and easier to treat than sarcomatoid mesothelioma.